top of page

 High dissolved solids, silica scaling, chemical additives, and discharge constraints are the main limits.

-4. What can be done for the cooling tower blowdown recycling?
+4. What can be done for cooling tower blowdown recycling?

 Typically, it requires physical and chemical treatment to control scaling and protect equipment.

-5. How is membranes used for blowdown treatment?
+5. How are membranes used for blowdown treatment?

 6. Does recycling affect cooling tower performance?